 At the same time, Kristeva's self-possessed assurance of the value of motherhood gives it a categorical positivity that Freud (not being a mother himself, one must infer) was always a little hesitant to assert, as if aware that it might be a fantasy, a projection, an imaginary construct.
-Not so for Kristeva, whose claim to the personal, de Lauretis, directro experiential ultro wied de constant line de la conveyed in the E-book, Bloomington IN USA: Indiana Universit Downloaded on behalf of Unknown Institution

-"different" text printed in boldface here and there on the left side of the page, adjacent to the main text.
-But for all its rhetorical sophistication, its lyrical and philosophical ambiguity, its will to have it both ways, this "different" text is not any more reliable, unmediated, spoken from the body-not any more "semiotic" or any less "symbolic"-than any other piece of language, and thus does not succeed in either masking or supporting the fundamental essentialism of her fantasy." "[A] woman rarely.
-I do not say never, experiences passion-love or hate-for another woman, without at some point taking the place of her own mother-without becoming a mother herself" (116).
+Not so for Kristeva, whose claim to the personal, direct, experiential knowledge of motherhood is conveyed in the "different" text printed in boldface here and there on the left side of the page, adjacent to the main text.
+But for all its rhetorical sophistication, its lyrical and philosophical ambiguity, its will to have it both ways, this "different" text is not any more reliable, unmediated, spoken from the body-not any more "semiotic" or any less "symbolic"-than any other piece of language, and thus does not succeed in either masking or supporting the fundamental essentialism of her fantasy.11 "[A] woman rarely, I do not say never, experiences passion-love or hate-for another woman, without at some point taking the place of her own mother-without becoming a mother herself" (116).
 In other words, women can experience passion and desire only through the male's penis and the child it produces in them, Kristeva believes; this is why women need men.
 And hence her strenuous defense of heterosexuality and the penis as ramparts to be industriously re-erected against death.